Alexmhack/web_automation/README.md

 option > Does/Doesn't have label option to yes/no, in our case we have to set the option to'yes', it says that does the trigger has label and yes, we want that label for content to show up.

+# Creating first algorithm
+When the user clicks on the download ebook button, there is no sense to display the ebook again.
+So after a user clicked we replace the New user label with Download EBook label.
+We classify the user with the Download EBook label and display him another card - subscription form card.